MuKuLJain07/Nodejs/Readme.md

 **Types of Node Modules:**
 - **User-made modules:** Custom modules created by developers.
+  To create user-made modules, you need to create a function and export in, then you can import this file as a module in another program and use it's functions.

 - **NPM modules:** Packages installed via [npm](https://www.npmjs.com/), the Node Package Manager.

 ## User Inputs in Node.js Applications